 - To reduce expenses for government programs which would otherwise have to incorporate these individuals.

 Why Choose Volunteer Alexandria’s ACS Program?
-Over the years, Volunteer Alexandria has streamlined its process to make the ACS Program easy to understand and easy to navigate; resulting in a very high success rate with our clients.
+Over the years, Volunteer Alexandria's process is easy to understand and easy to navigate; resulting in a very high success rate with our clients.

-- We place clients at our partner organizations that are able to accommodate ACS clients
+- We place clients at our partner organizations that are able to accommodate ACS volunteers

 - No calling multiple organizations- we give clients placements that work